Deferent and epicycle: The number of epicycles

 According to one school of thought in the history of astronomy, minor imperfections in the original Ptolemaic system were discovered through observations accumulated over time.
 It was mistakenly believed that more levels of epicycles (circles within circles) were added to the models to match more accurately the observed planetary motions.
 The multiplication of epicycles is believed to have led to a nearly unworkable system by the 16th century, and that Copernicus created his heliocentric system in order to simplify the Ptolemaic astronomy of his day, thus succeeding in drastically reducing the number of circles.

 As a measure of complexity, the number of circles is given as 80 for Ptolemy, versus a mere 34 for Copernicus.
 The highest number appeared in the Encyclopædia Britannica on Astronomy during the 1960s, in a discussion of King Alfonso X of Castile's interest in astronomy during the 13th century.
 (Alfonso is credited with commissioning the Alfonsine Tables.)

 As it turns out, a major difficulty with this epicycles-on-epicycles theory is that historians examining books on Ptolemaic astronomy from the Middle Ages and the Renaissance have found absolutely no trace of multiple epicycles being used for each planet.
 The Alfonsine Tables, for instance, were apparently computed using Ptolemy's original unadorned methods.

 Another problem is that the models themselves discouraged tinkering.
 In a deferent-and-epicycle model, the parts of the whole are interrelated.
 A change in a parameter to improve the fit in one place would throw off the fit somewhere else.
 Ptolemy's model is probably optimal in this regard.
 On the whole it gave good results but missed a little here and there.
 Experienced astronomers would have recognized these shortcomings and allowed for them.

+In fact, in Ptolemy's Almagest the Sun has one cycle and the Moon has three: the deferent, an epicycle, and an inner small circle or "epicyclet".
+Each outer planet has four: deferent, epicycle, equant, and latitude wheel.
+Venus has two more latitude wheels than the outer planets, so six.
+Mercury has all of Venus’s cycles plus an epicyclet, or seven.
+If we include the sphere of the fixed stars, and another sphere to account for the precession of the equinoxes, the total number of cycles and spheres comes to 31.